JAndrassy/WiFiEspAT/README.md

 ## AT firmware versions

 You can use the CheckFirmware sketch from examples Tools to check the version of the AT firmware.

-Note to 2.0.0 versions: ESP8266 version can't be used with this library.
-It doesn't support passive receive mode.
-In ESP32 AT 2.0.0 version UDP doesn't work in passive receive mode.

 ### AT 1.7